CtrlK

 Suggestions

-Remove the duplicate trigger term and expand with variations users would naturally say when needing schema validation
+Remove the duplicated trigger term and expand with varied natural language terms users would actually say when needing schema validation.

 DimensionReasoningScore